 Learn more about advanced tab details from this page

-Don’t forget to click Publish to save changes once you are thorough with settings.
+Don’t forget to click Publish to save changes once you are thorough with the settings.

-You can also enable developer mode at any stage of editing form for more advanced features.
+You can also enable developer mode at any stage of the editing form for more advanced features.

-One major problem that I encountered with Ninja forms is the lack of scroll buttons in some screen where you have to use the arrow keys to scroll. e.g. When selecting forms templates and on the dashboard when you have many forms.
+One major problem that I encountered with Ninja forms is the lack of scroll buttons on some screens where you have to use the arrow keys to scroll. e.g. When selecting forms templates and on the dashboard when you have many forms.

 3) Using WPForms

-WPForms is similar to Ninja Forms since it uses drag and drag method to create fields but its pro version is cheaper than Ninja Forms pro version.
+WPForms is similar to Ninja Forms since it uses the drag and drag method to create fields but its pro version is cheaper than the Ninja Forms pro version.

 For our review, we shall cover the free version only referred to as WPForms Lite.

-WPForms its the only one of the three plugins that do not have a default form created when starting.
+WPForms is the only one of the three plugins that do not have a default form created when starting.
 You have to create one yourself.

 Unlike Ninja Forms, WPForms has only 4 form templates that you can use in its free version.
 The rest are available only in the pro version.

-WPForm has only ten fields options to add to your new form as a free user, unlike the Ninja Forms which has more than twenty-six fields.
+WPForm has only ten field options to add to your new form as a free user, unlike the Ninja Forms which has more than twenty-six fields.